 - Azymetric, our multispecific antibody platform, which enables therapeutic antibodies to simultaneously bind multiple distinct locations on a target (known as an epitope) or to multiple targets.
-This is achieved by tailoring multiple configurations of the antibody's Fab regions (locations on the antibody to which epitopes bind); - Drug Conjugate Platforms, used to develop ADC candidates, are comprised of cytotoxins and the linker technologies used to couple these cytotoxins to tumor-targeting antibodies or proteins.
-These platforms can be used in conjunction with our other therapeutic platforms to increase safety and efficacy as compared to existing ADC technologies; - EFECT, which enables finely tuned modulation (both up and down) of immune cell recruitment and function; and - ProTECT, which enables tumor-specific activity that may reduce systemic toxicity and simultaneously enhances localized immune co-stimulation or checkpoint modulation that may increase efficacy.
+This is achieved by tailoring multiple configurations of the antibody's Fc and Fab regions (locations on the antibody to which epitopes bind); - Drug Conjugate Platforms, used to develop antibody-drug conjugate ("ADC") candidates, are comprised of cytotoxins and the linker technologies used to couple these cytotoxins to tumor-targeting antibodies or proteins.
+These platforms can be used in conjunction with our other therapeutic platforms, including our multispecific antibody platform, to increase safety and efficacy as compared to existing ADC technologies; - EFECI, which enables finely tuned modulation (both up and down) of immune cell recruitment and function; and - ProTECT, which enables tumor-specific activity that may reduce systemic toxicity and simultaneously enhances localized immune co-stimulation or checkpoint modulation that may increase efficacy.